 Evaluation of Price

-The Authority would expect the supplier to provide ride.
+The Authority would expect the supplier to provide the total fixed price of the ride.

-The pricing aspect will be evaluated on this.7
+The pricing aspect will be evaluated on this.
+The following formula will be used to calculate the price score:

+Total available marks = 70%

 The questions which are indicated with appropriate weightings will be evaluated by the panel and the appropriate score will be agreed and added to form the total Evaluation Mark.